 The Romans traditionally used Lavender in the preparation for childbirth?
 The midwife would trace a cross with the dried crushed leaves over hot coals so that the room would fill with its fragrance.
-They also added lavender to their bath water to relieve fatigue and stiff joints.
+It was also to bath water to relieve fatigue and stiff joints.

-Lavender is one of the most versatile and safest essential oils around.
+This is one of the most versatile and safest essential oils around.
 In fact, it can be used for so many different conditions, that we often need to make sure that we don’t end up using it to much.
 A number of aromatherapists I know have become sensitized to Lavender essential oil.
-It is not surprising that through overuse, or overexposure, an essential oil as safe as Lavender could have this effect on some people.
+It is not surprising that through overuse, or overexposure, an essential oil as safe asthis one could have this effect on some people.
 After all the body can develop a sensitivity to anything, especially when it is used in large quantities, and sometimes at high concentration amounts.

 In his Spiritual PhytoEssencing Materia Medica, Dr. Bruce Berkowsky says Lavender has the theme of balancing.
 It has the ability to restore equilibrium.
-Because of its harmonizing properties, Lavender is an oil that seems to make its way into most people’s Spiritual PhytoEssencing Personal Blends.
+Because of its harmonizing properties,it is an oil that seems to make its way into most people’s Spiritual PhytoEssencing Personal Blends.